 Cadets meet for two hours each week, with the exception of most school holiday periods, and these are just some of the exciting activities you’ll get involved in during your service:

 - Learning about police procedures and criminal law

 - Team building activity weekends

 - Crime prevention

 - Charity fund raising

 Why join us as a cadet?

-These young people are potential future officers and this is our way of shaping hearts and minds.
 Becoming a police cadet will give you a real insight into policing and encourage your spirit of adventure.
-And, even if you don't go on to join the force (although we hope you will), you’ll definitely become a more confident and socially aware young adult.
+And, even if you don't go on to join the constabulary (although we hope you will), you’ll definitely become a more confident and socially aware young adult.